laurent-martin/aspera-api-examples/README.md

 - `aix-ppc64`

 The parameter `trsdk.url` can be set to `grpc://127.0.0.1:55002` (specify the local port that sdk will use).
+If port zero (0) is used, then a port is dynamically chosen in some examples.

 Section `httpgw` is used by the `web` example only.